 - has taken but has not passed a Texas teacher certification exams; or

 - has a pending application for a SBEC teaching certificate

 A school district teaching permit is valid for classroom teaching assignments only and is not available for any other assignment, including:

 - school counselor

 - school librarian

-- special education or bilingual education assignments
+- special education or bilingual education

-If the candidate meets the criteria, a district may employ the individual and submit the following documents to the Commissioner of Education no later than the 31st day of employment.
+If the candidate meets the criteria, the district may employ the individual and submit the School District Teaching Permit form (PDF, KB112) no later than the 31st day of employment.